brunomikoski/ScriptableObjectCollection/README.md

 ## Features
 - Allow access Scriptable Objects by code, reducing the number of references on the project
-- Group Scriptable Objects that bellows together in a simple coherent interface
+- Group Scriptable Objects that belong together in a simple coherent interface
 - Enable a dropdown selection of all the items inside a collection when the item is serialized through the inspector
 - Automatically generate static access code
 - Allow you to expose the entire object to be tweakable in any inspector